Gaining New Clients From Marketing

 What needs doing every month?
-Things like: new blog posts, social media content, data analysis, testing, optimisation and so on.
+Things such as: new blog posts, social media content, data analysis, testing, optimisation and so on.
 Lots of creative and geeky stuff that means you get more and more sales for every pound you spend.

-To find new leads you need content, to ensure the content reaches those potential leads you need advertising or authority which takes time, to convert those leads you need to nurture them, to ensure you convert enough into sales you need to optimise.
+To find new leads you need new and innovative content, to ensure the content reaches those potential leads you need advertising or authority which takes time.
+To convert those leads you need to nurture them, to ensure you convert enough into sales you need to optimise.
 This stuff takes effort, every week.

 Gaining & Proving ROI

-Yes this does all seem a bit “Big Brother is watching me” and it is in a small way.
-But what you are doing is checking the impact of all the hard work to ensure its having a positive impact, and allows you to alter the things that are not.
+Yes, this does all seem a bit “Big Brother is watching me” and it is in a small way.
+But what you are doing is checking the impact of all the hard work to ensure it is having a positive impact, and allows you to alter the things that are not.

 Once you have this information then reporting and proving success becomes easy!

 Finding Resource – Don’t Try & Do It Alone